ChristianSi/lytspel/README.md

   «mentel» ‹mental›.
-* The past tense of regular verbs is formed by appending «ed» if /@d/ is spoken (e.g. «silécted, waisted» ‹selected, wasted›), «d» if /d/ or /t/ is spoken (e.g. «riveeld, consíderd, payd, fixd, convínss» ‹revealed, considered, paid, fixed, convinced›).
+* The past tense of regular verbs is formed by appending «ed» if /@d/ is spoken (e.g. «silécted, waisted» ‹selected, wasted›), «d» if /d/ or /t/ is spoken (e.g. «riveeld, consíderd, payd, fixd, convínssd» ‹revealed, considered, paid, fixed, convinced›).
 The past tense of irregular verbs is spelled as it's spoken, e.g. «kept» from «keep».
 * While in tradspell a noun and a related verb are often written the same